MicrosoftDocs/sql-docs/azure-sql/azure-hybrid-benefit.md

 ### Are there dual-use rights with Azure Hybrid Benefit for SQL Server?

-You have 180 days of dual use rights of the license to ensure migrations are running seamlessly.
+You have 180 days of dual-use rights of the license to ensure migrations are running seamlessly.
 After that 180-day period, you can only use the SQL Server license on Azure.
-You no longer have dual use rights on-premises and on Azure.
+You no longer have dual-use rights on-premises and on Azure.

 ### How does Azure Hybrid Benefit for SQL Server differ from license mobility?

 We offer license mobility benefits to SQL Server customers with Software Assurance.
-License mobility allows reassignment of their licenses to a partner's shared servers.
+License mobility allows the reassignment of their licenses to a partner's shared servers.
 You can use this benefit on Azure IaaS and AWS EC2.

 Azure Hybrid Benefit for SQL Server differs from license mobility in two key areas: